Mantix/app-store-connect-api-php/README.md

 $client->generateToken();
 ```

-### Making a request ###
+### Making a Request

-For almost all request except upload service, we use AppStore service to handle
+For almost all requests except upload service, we use AppStore service:

 ```php
 use AppleService_AppStore;
 // All resources and their methods parameters are listed in src/Service/AppStore.php